hnzr/bip39_checksum/README.md

 # bip39_checksum

-bip39_checksum is a Python code developed for understanding bip39 mnemonic codes designed.
+bip39_checksum is a Python code developed for understanding how bip39 mnemonic codes designed.

 Checksum calculation is the first part of the code.